 - 6.1 An empty property premium cannot be charged if: - The property that had attracted the premium is let out.
 The tenant will then become liable for council tax payments.
-The premium will cease to apply because the property is no longer empty. - The property is empty because the owner has to live elsewhere for job-related purposes, or in the armed forces accommodation. - The property is an annexe that is being used as part of the main property (annexes will often have a council tax band of their own). - 6.2 The Council will consider waiving the premium for customers who meet the qualifying criteria as specified in this policy. - 6.3 The Council will treat all requests to waiver the premium on their individual merits and will consider granting full or partial exemptions from the empty property premium in the following circumstances: - When the owner can clearly demonstrate continuous, ongoing, and realistic efforts to sell or let their property over the last two years since it became empty. - Where the owner is experiencing particular legal or technical issues which is preventing the sale or letting of the property. - Where the new owner needs to conduct substantial repairs before they can move in, and the length of time taken to carry out the repairs is reasonable. - Where the taxpayer has gone into care or hospital, is severely mentally impaired or has gone elsewhere to provide care. - The taxpayer has died and probate has yet to be granted.
+The premium will cease to apply because the property is no longer empty. - The property is empty because the owner has to live in armed forces accommodation for job-related purposes. - The property is an annexe that is being used as part of the main property (annexes will often have a council tax band of their own). - The council will consider waiving the premium for customers who meet the qualifying criteria as specified in 6.3 of this policy. - 6.3 The Council will treat all requests to waiver the premium on their individual merits and will consider granting full or partial exemptions from the empty property premium in the following circumstances: - When the owner can clearly demonstrate continuous, ongoing, and realistic efforts to sell or let their property over the year since it became empty. - Where the owner is experiencing particular legal or technical issues which are preventing the sale or letting of the property.

+- Where the new owner needs to conduct substantial repairs before they can move in, and the length of time taken to carry out the repairs is reasonable. - Where the taxpayer has gone into care or hospital, is severely mentally impaired or has gone elsewhere to provide care. - The taxpayer has died and probate has yet to be granted.

-7.0 When does a premium end?
+7 When does a premium end?

-7.1 To end the additional empty property premium charge, the property must be back in use.
-The property must be furnished to a level which would mean the property was capable of occupation i.e. bed, sofa, table, chairs, wardrobe/chest of drawers etc.
+7.1 To end the additional empty property premium charge, the property must be back in use and the property must be furnished to a level which would mean the property was capable of occupation i.e. bed, sofa, table, chairs, wardrobe/chest of drawers etc.

-8.0 The reset period.
+8 The reset period.

-8.1 When a property is reoccupied, the premium is no longer payable.
+When a property is reoccupied, the premium is no longer payable.
 However, if the property becomes empty again before the reset period (six-weeks) has elapsed, the premium will apply again immediately.
-If the property is reoccupied for longer than the reset period, a further two-year period will have to elapse before a premium can be charged again.
+If the property is reoccupied for longer than the reset period, a further year's period will have to elapse before a premium can be charged again.

-9.0 The additional premium rates.
+9 The additional premium rates.

-9.1 Additional premiums can be added to properties which have been unoccupied for more than 2, 5 or 10 years.
-As shown in the table below.
+9.1 Additional premiums can be added to properties which have been unoccupied for more than 1, 5 or 10 years.
+As shown in the table below: